Data Privacy Statement

 F. Right to object

-If your personal data are based on legitimate interests in accordance with Art.
+If the processing of your personal data is based on legitimate interests in accordance with Art.
 6 para.
-1 sentence 1 lit. f DSGVO are processed, you have the right to file an objection against the processing of your personal data in accordance with Art.
-21 DSGVO, provided that there are reasons for this arising from your particular situation or if the objection is directed against direct mail.
+1 sentence 1 lit. f GDPR are processed, you have the right to object against the processing of your personal data in accordance with Art.
+21 GDPR, provided that there are reasons for this arising from your particular situation or if the objection is directed against direct mail.
 In the latter case, you have a general right of objection, which is implemented by us without stating a particular situation.